Regenerate custom permalinks

 Custom permalinks are stored statically in the plugin and are not automatically updated by default.
 This gives users complete control over when and how their permalinks are modified, which helps to avoid frequent permalink changes.

-This implies that if a user changes the permalink format ("Permastructure") for a specific post type or taxonomy, the old permalinks will stay unchanged.
-Instead, the new format will only be used for new items.
-To apply the new format to older items, users must use the "Regenerate/reset" function.
+This implies that if you change the permalink format ("Permastructure") for a specific post type or taxonomy, the old permalinks will stay unchanged.
+Instead, only future posts, pages, and terms will use the new format.
+To apply the new format to existing content, use the "Regenerate/reset" tool.

 To open "Regenerate/reset" tool and regenerate existing permalinks, go to "Tools -> Permalink Manager -> Tools" section.
 Please pick "Regenerate custom permalinks" from the first dropdown ("Mode").
 Then, depending on the content type, pick either "Post types" or "Taxonomies" in the "Select content types" section.

-Depending on your requirements, you may run the tool for different post types ("Select post types") or taxonomies ("Select taxonomies") at the same time.
+You can use the tool simultaneously for multiple post types or taxonomies.
 Using the "Select IDs" field, you may also target just particular posts or terms.
 Finally, to start the process click the "Regenerate" button.

 Regenerate/reset tool